SHIXOOM/Self-Supervied-Contrastive-Representation-Learning-ECG-Signals/README.md

 ```

-To start training on a single GPU:
+To start training on a single GPU and track the process with TensorBoard:

 ```bash
 cd ../ # Go back to the root dir, however you want to do it.